 The CPCS Renewal Test can be taken in –

-When taking the test, you must arrive at least 15 minutes before the test starts and don’t forget to bring an ID with photo and signature and the confirmation letter or email sent to you.
+When taking the test, you must arrive at least 15 minutes before the test starts and don’t forget to bring an ID with a photo and signature and the confirmation letter or email sent to you.
 If you don’t have an ID, you may accomplish an Identification Waiver Form.

 After taking the test, a score report for each module will be printed which shows whether you have passed the CPCS Renewal Test or not.
 It will also provide feedback on areas where you need further learning and improvement.
 Once you passed the renewal test, you may now apply for the renewal of your Competent Operator Card.